arijitsh/skolemfc/README.md

 ```
-$ SkolemFC --seed 5 myfile.cnf
+$ ./skolemfc myfile.qdimacs

-c SkolemFC version 0.0.1
+c [sklfc] SkolemFC Version: 36cf66a9ae
-[appmc] FINISHED SkolemFC T: 0.04 s
-c [appmc] Number of solutions is: 2 ** 4
+c [sklfc] executed with command line: ./skolemfc myfile.qdimacs
+c [sklfc] using epsilon: 0.8 delta: 0.4 seed: 0
+...
-s fc 2 ** 4
+s fc 2 ** 4.00
+...
+c [sklfc] finished T: 0.25
+c [sklfc] iterations: 729

 ```
 SkolemFC reports that we have approximately `16 (=2 ** 4)` functions satisfying the QDIMACS specification.

 ### Guarantees
 SkolemFC provides so-called "PAC", or Probably Approximately Correct, guarantees.
 In less fancy words, the system guarantees that the solution found is within a certain tolerance (called "epsilon") with a certain probability (called "delta").
-The default tolerance and probability, i.e. epsilon and delta values, are set to 0.8 and 0.2, respectively.
+The default tolerance and probability, i.e. epsilon and delta values, are set to 0.8 and 0.4, respectively.
 Both values are configurable.

 ### Issues, questions, bugs, etc.